PladsElsker/comfyui-krita/README.md

 ## 🎲 Why another ComfyUI-Krita extension?
 ### ComfyUI is already a UI

-If you try to port some features of the UI of ComfyUI to Krita through a Krita extension, a few things can happen:
+If you try to port some features of ComfyUI to Krita through a Krita extension, a few things can happen:
 - `Feature drift` → New UI features in ComfyUI take longer to be ported to the Krita extension
 - `Feature masking` → Some useful features like live previews and workflow progress can become inaccessible
 - `Dependency hell` → It can be tempting to force users to install unrelated tools and models, even when they don't intend to use them
 - Etc.

-Instead of reinventing the wheel (and maintaining it), we can use **the best of both worlds**.
+Instead of reinventing the wheel (and maintaining it), we can leverage **the best of both worlds**.

 ### Minimal.
 Feature complete.
 A seemless link.
 Be lazy.